maticnetwork/nightfall-sdk/README.md

 #### What is a Nightfall Client?

 The Nightfall Client is a key part of the architecture.
 It is the part which generates zero-knowledge proofs, stores zero-knowledge commitments and interacts with the contracts.
 The SDK uses Nightfall Client to interact with the Nightfall Protocol.

-To be able to use the SDK one must have a running instance of the Client.
+**To be able to use the SDK one must have a running instance of the Client**.

 #### Setup a Client locally (Ganache)